ZeligLuo/e_learning_flutter/README.md

 <br>How to start backend server with local host:
 - Download and open xampp (Then start Apache and MySQL)
 - In the Laravel-admin source code, run CLI 'php artisan serve'
 - This backend using local host with http so the video cannot play yet.
-Can use ngrok to host a free domain of the local host then config the api url in app_constants.dart file.
+Can use Ngrok to host a free domain then config the API_URL in app_constants.dart file in Flutter project and env file in PHP.

 Example view: